Team612/612-2017/README.md

 1. Enter passphrase (empty for no passphrase): [leave blank]

 1. After the output, connect to the robot and type `lvuser@roborio-[TEAM]-frc.local`.
 Be sure to replace [TEAM] with your number.

+1. Write your team number in the TEAM_NAME file.
+Make sure it is only one line and contains no extra spaces.

 After this is done, simply type `make deploy`to deploy